-All content below is taken in its entirety from the CDC DTaP (Diphtheria, Tetanus, and Pertussis) Vaccine Information Statement (VIS): www.cdc.gov/vaccines/hcp/vis/vis-statements/dtap.html.
+All content below is taken in its entirety from the Centers for Disease Control and Prevention (CDC) DTaP vaccine information statement (VIS) -- www.cdc.gov/vaccines/hcp/vis/vis-statements/dtap.html.

-DTaP vaccine can help protect your child from diphtheria, tetanus, and pertussis.
+DTaP vaccine can prevent diphtheria, tetanus, and pertussis.

 - 2 months

 - 15-18 months

 - 4-6 years